Join exercises with baby names and books

 How to use this page:

-In this document the code is not automatically displayed, but you can see it by clicking the Code buttons.
+• In Part 1 and Part 2, the solution code is not automatically displayed, but you can see it by clicking the Code buttons.
 This gives you the opportunity to think first about how something should be done and then check to see what code was actually used.
+I strongly recommend you take the time to attempt an answer the question before revealing the solution.

 Baby Names